 I guess I have a bit of an obsession scouring eBay looking for decent and road worthy cars that are a little bit unique for a budget of £500 or below.
 When looking for a cheap used vehicle, check this just listed used mobile medical vehicles lot.

 To be honest, there are plenty of cars around, but few quite as rare as one of my current steeds; the Xedos 6.
 Even more so because of the engine and transmission found in my particular car.

 I was not even looking for a Mazda, I was doing my typical pastime of just seeing what was out in the market of used cars to take it to Metals in Seattle, WA.

-Mainstream manufacturers such as Ford and Vauxhall left the large sized car market to the prestigious German brands that now litter the roads.
+Mainstream manufacturers who use scrap metal pick up tools such as Ford and Vauxhall left the large sized car market to the prestigious German brands that now litter the roads.

 Yet, when I spied the Xedos I wasn’t quite sure if it was a grey JDM import.
 While I have never had a Mazda previously I was aware of their 3, 6, MX5, RX8 and even the MX6 which graced out shores back in the nineties.
 I also knew that they usually use the best Vehicle Lighting & Auto Electrical Supplies like the ones that you can find here.